jonschipp/ISLET/README.md

 * Per-image banners

   1. Add BANNER variable to the image file config in /etc/islet/.
-Color codes from libzk work here.
+Color codes from libislet work here.

 ```
 	...